AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal.md

 Site-to-Site connections to an on-premises network require a VPN device.
 In this step, you configure your VPN device.
 When configuring your VPN device, you need the following:

 - A shared key.
 This is the same shared key that you specify when creating your Site-to-Site VPN connection.
 In our examples, we use a basic shared key.
 We recommend that you generate a more complex key to use.
 - The Public IP address of your virtual network gateway.
-You can view the public IP address by using the Azure portal preview, PowerShell, or CLI.
-To find the Public IP address of your VPN gateway using the Azure portal preview, navigate to **Virtual network gateways**, then click the name of your gateway.
+You can view the public IP address by using the Azure Portal, PowerShell, or CLI.
+To find the Public IP address of your VPN gateway using the Azure Portal, navigate to **Virtual network gateways**, then click the name of your gateway.

 [!INCLUDE [vpn-gateway-configure-vpn-device-rm](../../includes/vpn-gateway-configure-vpn-device-rm-include.md)]